 If you do decide to (responsibly) consume alcohol on Election Day, you may be able to get a free one.

-A number of bars and restaurants across the country are incentivizing citizens to fulfill their civic duties by offering deals to anyone who shows off their voting stickers, and in some places, that means you can get a free or discounted drink.
-Chili's, for example, is offering $5 Presidente Margaritas to those who show support for the "Marg Party."
-Other local spots are also offering discounts on drinks, as well.
+A number of bars and restaurants across the country often try to incentivize citizens to fulfill their civic duties by offering deals to anyone who shows off their voting stickers, and in some places, that means you can get a free or discounted drink.
+Chili's, for example, offered $5 Presidente Margaritas to those who showed support for the "Marg Party" in November 2020.

-If you aren't in the vicinity of any bars or restaurants that are doling out free or cheap booze tonight, however, consider supporting one of our favorite sustainable beer, liquor, or wine brands.
+If you aren't in the vicinity of any bars or restaurants that are doling out free or cheap booze on the next Election Day, however, consider supporting one of our favorite sustainable beer, liquor, or wine brands.
 Reducing your environmental impact is important everyday, regardless of what day it is.